I drive down Pelayo

 I pick up two hitchhikers,

-two queer prophets
+queer prophets

-all prophets are a bit queer)—
+(to be fair, all prophets are a bit queer):

-the king of Babylon and the king of Egypt,
+and the King of Egypt,

 smelling of pomegranates